Stay with me,

 - "Maybe I'm Amazed" by Paul McCartney

-- "Angel" by The Jimi Hendrix Experience
+- "Angel" by Jimi Hendrix

-- "You're My Girl (I Don't Want To Discuss It)" by Little Richard
+- "You're My Girl (I Don't Want to Discuss It)" by Little Richard

 - "Cut Across Shorty" by Eddie Cochran

-- "If Loving You Is Wrong (I Don't Want To Be Right)" by Luther Ingram
+- "If Loving You Is Wrong (I Don't Want to Be Right)" by Luther Ingram

 - "I'd Rather Go Blind" by Etta James